The Rio Times I News in Rio de Janeiro, Brazil

 ENTERTAINMENT

-By Ciara Long, Contributing Reporter RIO DE JANEIRO, BRAZIL - To celebrate its 80th birthday, the Institute of National Historic and Artistic Heritage (IPHAN) has...
+By Ciara Long, Contributing Reporter RIO DE JANEIRO, BRAZIL – Bringing together local artists and artisanal produces for its fifth edition, ‘Santa Feira Criativa’ will...

 SPORTS

-By Jay Forte, Contributing Reporter RIO DE JANEIRO, BRAZIL - A preliminary ruling from the Rio de Janeiro State Court of Justice (TJ-RJ) determined that...
+By Jay Forte, Contributing Reporter RIO DE JANEIRO, BRAZIL - Skateboarding is part of youth and urban culture the world over, and in Rio de...

 TRAVEL